meteor/meteor/content/structure.md

 Within the `imports/ui` directory it typically makes sense to group files into directories based on the type of UI side code they define---top level `pages`, wrapping `layouts`, or reusable `components`.

 For each module defined above, it makes sense to co-locate the various auxiliary files with the the base JavaScript file.
-For instance, a Blaze JavaScript component should be co-located with it's template HTML and CSS definition.
-A library file should be co-located with any unit tests defined for the file.
+For instance, a Blaze UI component should be have its template HTML, JavaScript logic, and CSS rules in the same directory.
+A JavaScript module with some business logic should be co-located with the unit tests for that module.

 <h3 id="example-app-structure">Example application structure</h3>

-Combining what's discussed above, we can consider the application structure of the Todos example application.
-The folders of interest are:
+Let's look at the specific example of the Todos example application, which combines everything we have discussed above.
+Here's an overview of the directory structure:

 ```
 imports/